emilygoodrich/spanishProject/README.md

 # spanishProject

-This is my React Spanish project that I created as a fun presentation.
-I was mostly focused on translating the whole thing between Spanish and English, which I did.
-It's a little messy right now, but I'll clean it up later.
+This is my React project that I created for school.
+It was meant to be a presentation, so it doesn't have many words on it.
+I needed something original to put on my GitHub, so I used this.
+I'm not much of a designer lol

+It has:
+- a Spanish/English toggle (the flag)
+- React Routing